The Right Way to Weatherstrip a Door

 With your chosen weatherstripping at the ready, proceed to cut three pieces—one for the top, and two for the sides.
 If the product features an adhesive back, peel it away and press it into place around the perimeter of the door jamb, not the door itself.
 Even if your weatherstripping has adhesive, you may wish to reinforce the installation with heavy-duty staples or small tacking nails.
 Either will help keep the weatherstripping in place over time.

 To complete the job, install a sweep along the bottom of the door.
-The most common type of door sweep consists of a metal band from which a strip of rubber juts down.
+The most common type of door sweep consists of a metal band from which a strip of rubber juts down (view example on Amazon).
 When the door opens, the rubber flexes so as not to be an impediment, and when the door closes, the rubber provides a strong air seal.

 Door sweeps come in standard sizes, but if you cannot find one whose width matches that of your door, you can use a hacksaw to cut the sweep down to size.
 Attach the right-size sweep to the door using the screws provided.
 Because these screws tend to be small and not self-tapping, it’s best to predrill holes for them by means of an electric drill/driver.
 Position the sweep so that it seals tightly against the threshold.